 In recent years, house sitting has become one of the best ways to travel long-term on a budget.
 In exchange for watching someone’s house (and pets) you get a free place to stay, allowing you to travel long-term without paying for accommodation.
 I’ve never done it so I invited Dalene and Pete from Hecktic Travels to share their tips and advice on the topic as they are avid house sitters.

 As I write this, I’m sitting in a comfortable leather recliner in front of three large bay windows.
-In my purview are tall pines covered in healthy green moss and shimmering water from a nearby lake.
-An old and chubby grey cat — the king of this log cabin — warms my feet.
+In my view are tall pines covered in healthy green moss, as well as shimmering water from a nearby lake.
+An old, chubby gray cat — the king of this log cabin — warms my feet.

 This is my home for three months, and my husband and I are living here for free.
-We pay no rent, no utilities, and we have a vehicle at our disposal.
+We pay no rent or utilities, and we have a vehicle at our disposal.

-We travel around to take care of pets and homes while their owners are off on their own travels.
-Not only does it keep our costs extremely low, it gives an intimate experience in a new locale with complete immersion in a local neighbourhood.
-The majority of our last three years traveling have been spent house-sitting, saving us well over $30,000 in accommodation costs and allowing us the most incredible set of travel experiences we might never had enjoyed otherwise.
+We travel around the world taking care of pets and homes while their owners are off on their own travels.
+Not only does it keep our costs extremely low but it also gives us an intimate experience in a new locale and complete immersion in the neighborhood.

-But this way of travel isn’t just for long term nomads like us; opportunities are available for all types of travelers.
-Jobs range from weekends to years in length; our shortest house-sit was 9 days and our longest was 6 months.
+But this way of travel isn’t just for long-term nomads like us; opportunities are available for all types of travelers.
+House-sitting jobs range from weekends to years in length; our shortest house-sit was nine days and our longest was six months.